garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/chart.js/CONTRIBUTING.md

 Joining the Project
 -------------
  - Active committers and contributors are invited to introduce yourself and request commit access to this project.
-Please send an email to hello@nickdownie.com or file an Request.
+Please send an email to hello@nickdownie.com or file an ScheduleEvent.

 License
 -------